-Online counseling—or maybe you know it as teletherapy, e-counseling, or cyber-counseling—challenges the traditional therapy model, being that sessions are held online via video or phone call.
+Online counseling—or maybe you know it as teletherapy, e-counseling, or cyber-counseling—challenges the traditional therapy model, being that sessions are held online via video, phone call, or chat widget.
 That being said, it isn’t a completely new idea… but it’s certainly picked up speed and increased in popularity.

 The concept of online therapy developed as early as the 1980s, with the launch of “Ask Uncle Ezra,” a mental health counseling service created by staff for students at Cornell University.
 And within the next five or so years, several other online therapy services had emerged, too—but today, there are a plethora.
-As people are beginning to acknowledge and capitalize on the many benefits and advantages of online counseling that you don’t always get with the traditional model, such as greater deal of convenience, comfort, and flexibility.
+As people are beginning to acknowledge and capitalize on the many benefits and advantages of online counseling that you don’t always get with the traditional model, such as greater convenience, comfort, and flexibility.
+But which is better?
+This is online therapy vs. traditional therapy.

-First, you might have to give a little… while online counseling can be a great alternative to the traditional experience, it’s success relies on a few essentials.
-First: your cooperation and devotion.
+First, you might have to give a little… while online counseling can be a great alternative to the traditional experience, its success relies on a few essentials, such as your cooperation and devotion.
 Second: reliable internet connection.
-Licensed Clinical Social Worker Michele Quintin, who offers secure online counseling, is here to delve into these elements:
+Licensed Clinical Social Worker Michele Quintin, who offers secure online counseling, is here to discuss these elements.
+To kick off this online therapy vs. traditional therapy battle, let’s go over the cons and requirements of online counseling:

 - Cooperation and devotion.
 Quintin emphasizes the importance of securing a quiet place to talk, free from distractions.
 “You still want confidentiality and a dedicated time and space to meet, so trying to chase after a toddler or connecting in a public space aren’t going to work.
 Consider using headphones to improve both confidentiality and sound quality,” she suggests.